vojtas131/guides/gaiden/Gaiden ASS.md

 # Gaiden All Substories notes (differences from any%)
 ### Chapter 2
 - After talking to homeless guy (going to parking lot), go to pool and do one hit easy & first shot of normal diff, buy golden ball for 777 points
-- Golden ball if boat appears
+- Golden ball if boat appears after the fight at the footwalk (pay attention to the boat golden ball for the rest of your run if you don't get it here)
-- After club visit pick every single request you have available
+- After club visit pick every single request you have available and progress any% as normal
-- Pick the extra platinum plate on sotenbori st.
+- Pick the extra platinum plate locker key on sotenbori st. (can pickup the tauriner maximum as well)
-- Normal any% until locker keys, pick locker keys and go to parking lot, then hornet tutorial, then footpath fight
+- Normal any% until locker keys, pick locker keys, equip binding, level up and go to parking lot (use cone?), then footpath fight (use ex heat), then hornet
-- after cigarete go to east bunzaemon outdoor mall, fight -> ebisu pawn (buy golden ball)
+- after cigarete taxi to East Bunzaemon fight red guys -> ebisu pawn (buy golden ball)
 - red fight before going to akame
 - go to akame
-- after going back fight the leader? before the apartment setpiece
+- after going back fight the leader before the apartment setpiece

+> Note: We don't really need that many of the max heat items for the finale as we gonna pick eternal life option from the golden ball substory, which essentially gives you like 25 tauriner maxes (100x Nourishments).
+So either use them somewhere else when you run out of heat, or just don't pick them up at all

 ### Chapter 3
-> (Save 21)
 - Pick everything
-- Level up points earn 1 time ? and shop maybe but it's like save on menu
+- Level up points earn 1 time and shop once (saves menuing doesn't matter that much)
 - Substories:
+    - Taxi to Bishamon bridge (you need to have 1 mil if you don't start with convinience clerk or defeat the samurai)
-    - Liberate the hammer man (after saying you pay the 1 mil level up yakuza Ultimate essense)
+    - Liberate the hammer man (after saying you pay the 1 mil level up the stuff we normally do in the any% run + maybe more dmg)
     - Strongest convinience clerk
     - Start A simple heavy lifting job
-    - Homeless Yomaka?
+    - Homeless Yomaka
     - somewhere in between golden samurai
     - Final Showdown: Red Peacocks
-- Go to akame, binding, pick every new substory
+- Go to akame, binding event, pick every new substory
 - Substories:
     - Cat loving rapper start
-    - E sotenbori footpath, cat lover progress fight, start white gang
+    - walk to E sotenbori footpath, cat lover progress fight, start white gang
     - taxi to Shofukucho
     - Hostess start
     - Smile Burger substories (Needing advice, Film assistent needed)
+    - After smile burger go right and do another white gang fight
-    - Taxi to iwao bridge, needs advice progress, wrestler start
+    - Taxi to iwao bridge (or just walk?), needs advice progress, wrestler start
     - Taxi to W Sotenbori, start hostess
     - Taxi to E Sotenbori St.
     - Fake ryuji start, talk to person for wrestler
     - Taxi to Shofukucho, all the things behind you go as far as W shofukucho
-    - Progress the gorilla thing last
+    - Progress the substory with kaito last
     - Go behind you, cat loving rapper, wrestler, end on S shofukucho ryuji thing
     - Taxi to E. Sotenbori
     - Finish White gang and progress wrestler